-For Academy students at the Reno school, the University of Nevada, Reno offers a wide range of academic opportunities, technological and cultural resources.
+For Davidson Academy Reno students, the University of Nevada, Reno offers a wide range of academic opportunities, technological and cultural resources.
 With access to these resources, students will be able to expand their learning beyond the classroom.

 Areas of Study